1. Mechanical properties of materials under uniaxial static tension

 3. What is the difference between breaking strength σc and tensile strength σb?

-If necking occurs before fracture, σc and σb are not equal.
+However, if necking occurs before fracture, σc and σb are not equal.

 4. What scope does Griffith formula apply to and under what circumstances should it be revised?

-Therefore, the Griffith formula must be revised.
+Therefore, the Griffith formula must be modified to accurately reflect this phenomenon.

 2. Mechanical properties of materials under uniaxial static tension